Generic name: vandetanib [ van-DET-a-nib ]

 - Hypothyroidism (an underactive thyroid) or

-- Congenital long QT syndrome, or history of or
+- Heart rhythm problems (eg, bradyarrhythmia, congenital long QT syndrome, Torsades de pointes), or history of or

 - Hypocalcemia (low calcium in the blood) or